-We have carried out the identification, assessment, management and monitoring process of climate-related risks, conducting quantitative analysis of climate-related risks for the funds as of December 31, 2022 from the perspective of relevance and materiality.
+We have carried out the identification, assessment, management and monitoring process of climate-related risks, conducting quantitative analysis of climate-related risks for the funds as of December 31, 2023 from the perspective of relevance and materiality.
 Material climate-related risks would be factored into the investment management process.
 Moreover, we have optimized the Company's internal investment management and risk management process and taken climate-related risks into consideration based on the results of the risk assessment and the Company's overall investment philosophy, risk appetite, etc.

-In addition, we have finalized the "Engagement Policy" and combined it with the original internal "Voting Policy".
+In 2023, we further deepened the implementation of our Active Ownership Policy, including the Engagement Policy and the Voting Policy.
 By comprehensively practicing active ownership and actively exercising our rights, we expect to promote the low-carbon transition of our investee companies and drive sustainable development through future engagement activities.